1. Those who show dogs are defiantly a reputable breeder.

 2. A reputable breeder has never had anything go wrong with their dogs or puppies.

 This is FALSE!
 All breeders, good and bad, will have problems with the animals they raise.
 Raising animals is not an exact science.
 Not all factors can be controlled despite the best of efforts of the breeder.
+We are not GODS, and we do not control mother natures creations.
 How a breeder handles such problems though, is what sets them apart.

-For example if a breeder finds a dog is producing puppies with bad teeth, a reputable breeder will remove this dog from he breeding program and place it in a loving home under a spay/nuet contract.
-Puppy Mills will continue to breed this dog and its offspring not caring if teeth are good or bad.
-They do not have a breeding program.
-They just produce puppies with no regard to health and quality(most puppy mills use dogs that produce much worse then bad teeth many with fatal genetic problems).
+For example if a breeder finds a dog is producing puppies with bad eyes, a reputable breeder will remove this dog from he breeding program and place it in a loving home under a spay/nuet contract.
+Unethical breeders will continue to breed this dog and its offspring not caring if eyes are good or bad.
+Such ethics is what Separates the good from the bad...ALL breeders will encounter issues...

 3. Giving shots to a puppy under 8 weeks old weakens the immune system.

 This is TRUE and FALSE!
 Trick question. lol Puppies should start vaccines at the age of 6 weeks.
 It can weaken the immune system for up to 3 days and that is why they should be vaccinated at this age while still in a 'safe' environment where they were born.
 They should have this vaccination before leaving and experiencing stress of a new home ect.
 All ethical breeders should vaccinate any puppy they raise BEFORE it leaves their care.
-Any breeder who does NOT vaccinate their puppies is a BYB and you should NOT buy from them!
+Any breeder who does NOT vaccinate their puppies is putting the puppy at risk and you should NOT buy from them!
 Don't be tempted!
-That puppy could have parvo and you coule have a huge vet bill and a dead puppy.
+That puppy could have parvo and you could have a huge vet bill and a dead puppy. *note* On smaller breeds, some will need to be 8 weeks to be vaccinated due to smaller size.
+Most breeders like the puppies to wieght at least 1 1/2 lbs before they vaccinate them.

 4. Teacup Puppies are just like any other puppy.